chongzhe/opendj/opendj/README.md

 directory is empty.
 Defaults to /opt/opendj/boostrap/setup.sh
 * SECRET_VOLUME:  Path to a directory containing keystores.
 Defaults to /var/secrets/opendj.
 This is used to setup OpenDJ with known keystore values.
 * BASE_DN: The base DN to create.
-Used only in setup phase right now
+Used in setup and replication
 * DJ_MASTER_SERVER: If set, run.sh will call bootstrap/replicate.sh to enable replication to
 this master.
 This only happens if the data/config directory does not exist